ibm-cloud-docs/containers/cs_clusters_planning.md

 {: shortdesc}

 **What is a worker pool?**</br>
 A worker pool is a collection of worker nodes with the same flavor, such as machine type, CPU, and memory.
 When you create a cluster, a default worker pool is automatically created for you.
-To spread the worker nodes in your pool across zones, add worker nodes to the pool, or update worker nodes, you can use new `ibmcloud ks worker-pool` commands.
+To spread the worker nodes in your pool across zones, add worker nodes to the pool, or update worker nodes, you can use the `ibmcloud ks worker-pool` set of commands.

 **Can I still use stand-alone worker nodes?**</br>
 The previous cluster setup of stand-alone worker nodes is supported, but deprecated.
 Be sure to [add a worker pool to your cluster](/docs/containers?topic=containers-clusters#add_pool), and then [use worker pools](/docs/containers?topic=containers-update#standalone_to_workerpool) to organize your worker nodes instead of stand-alone worker nodes.